Panasonic ZS100 vs Sony RX100 IV

 |13.||Sony RX100 II||Y||stereo / mono||-||-||micro||2.0||Y||Y||-|

-Both the ZS100 and the RX100 IV have been discontinued, but can regularly be found used on eBay.
+Both the ZS100 and the RX100 IV have been discontinued, but can regularly be found used on ebay.
 The RX100 IV was replaced by the Sony RX100 IV, while the ZS100 was followed by the Panasonic ZS200.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Panasonic and Sony websites.
+Further information on the features and operation of the ZS100 and RX100 IV can be found, respectively, in the Panasonic ZS100 Manual (free pdf) or the online Sony RX100 IV Manual.

 So how do things add up?
 Is the Panasonic ZS100 better than the Sony RX100 IV or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.